espinbrandon49/Brandon_Espinosa_Portfolio_Main/README.md

 ***

 ## Background
-I began my professional life as a U.S Army Airborne Ranger Medic, then pivoted to a Technical Recruiter role post military career, and am now a Full Stack Web Developer, turbocharged about building the space of the future using modern, in-demand, and bleeding edge technologies.
+I launched my career as a U.S. Army Airborne Ranger Medic, where I honed skills in discipline, adaptability, and critical decision-making.
+Following my military service, I transitioned into the tech sector as a Technical Recruiter, gaining a deep understanding of talent acquisition and industry trends.
+Today, as a Full Stack Web Developer, I bring that same drive and precision to crafting intelligent, responsive digital experiences using AI, HTML/CSS, and cutting-edge technologies.

 ## Technologies
 ### Skilled in JavaScript, Node.js, React, MERN, and Java